This post contains affiliate links. I may make a small commission if you choose to purchase the items through my link.

 “I Am in Here” Is Very Identifiable, on An Intensely Emotional Level.

-My youngest daughter, 6–year–old Lil’ Kaos, was diagnosed with ASD some years back.
+–My youngest daughter, now 8-year-old Lil’ Kaos, was diagnosed with ASD some years back.
 She’s also non-verbal and struggles daily with the frustration of trying to communicate with others.
 And we struggle as a family when we’re unable to pick up what she’s trying to put down.
-It’s a horrible, helpless feeling to not understand what your kid is trying to tell you, to have no idea what she’s going through.
+It’s a horrible, helpless feeling to not understand what your kid is trying to tell you, to not truly know what she’s going through.
 There are always so many unanswered questions…

-If You Have A Non-Verbal Loved One with Autism, You’ll Get It.
+If You Have A Non-Verbal Loved One with Autism, You’ll Get “I Am in Here”.

 If Not, This Book Provides A 101–Level Crash Course in Non-Verbal Autism Family Feels.